Deltares/hatyan/README.md

 # Hatyan

-hatyan is a Python program for tidal analysis and prediction, based on the FORTRAN version.
+Hatyan is a Python program for tidal analysis and prediction, based on the FORTRAN version.
 Copyright (C) 2019-2021 Rijkswaterstaat.
 Maintained by Deltares, contact: Jelmer Veenstra (jelmer.veenstra@deltares.nl).
 Source code available at: https://github.com/Deltares/hatyan